 Fly fishing's other "lure" is the fly.
 The fly in itself is a work of art, meticulously created to replicate the insects the fish are feeding on at that given time in a specific water.
 Here in the Adirondacks, we house many masters of flies, prolific in the art of making a fly.

 Common flys used

 - Ausable Wulff

 - The Usual

 - The Sirloin

-You will find a large array of flies and fly shops here in the Whiteface Region of the Adirondacks, with experts on staff here to point you in the right direction.
-While you're planning your fly fishing trip to the Adirondacks explore our waterways and fishing holes to help decide the best place for you to begin.
+You will find a large array of flies and fly shops here in the Whiteface Region, with experts on staff to point you in the right direction.
+While you're planning your fly fishing trip, explore our waterways and fishing holes to help decide the best place for you to begin.

 The most important thing to remember about fly fishing is in the end: it's just fishing.
 Let go and enjoy yourself.